A Prairie HomeKit Companion: HomeKit Security Provides Peace of Mind

 The Arlo app is nicely designed, with a live-feed page (tap to see live video), a library showing motion events in reverse chronological order, and a “mode” section to manually arm or disarm the cameras, put them on a schedule, or set up geofencing so behavior changes depending on the whereabouts of authorized users.
 I did not bother with most of these features; I just wanted to be alerted via my Apple Watch about motion events with corresponding mini-recordings – and I was.

 The Arlo cameras have a few annoying characteristics.
-Much like the forthcoming Wemo Bridge, they require the use of a large hub-like device that connects directly to your broadband router.
+Much like the forthcoming Wemo Bridge, they require the use of a large hub-like device that connects physically to your broadband router.
 Such an approach isn’t a big deal but further clutters the already crowded space around my router.

 (Note that Netgear sells the Arlo cameras as kits, with two or more of the cameras along with the hub.
 I tested a $419.99 kit with two cameras along with the hub.)